pravinbhat/astra-search-demo/README.md

 This project focuses on **search and retrieval** workflows.

-It includes data ingestion scripts to hydrate the collection with a sample library books dataset.
+It includes data ingestion scripts to hydrate the collection with a sample [library books dataset](data/quickstart_dataset.json).
 However, it does **not** implement AI features like document processing, chunking, or custom embedding pipelines.
 Instead, it leverages AstraDB's built-in `vectorize` feature to auto-generate embeddings directly in the database layer.

 Use this project to:

 - set up and hydrate an AstraDB collection with library book data
-- connect a local app to the AstraDB collection
-- work with library book documents through a simple API
+- search library books
 - explore retrieval-oriented workflows for vector and hybrid search
-- validate the data access layer before adding dedicated search retrieval endpoints

 ## Data Ingestion